AguaClara/String-Digester/Final_Report_stringdigester.md

 The objective of this experiment was to see if the water would run down the new non-biodegradable strings using the basin distribution system from Spring 2018 or if all the new strings were unable to hold water.

 #### 1.2.2 Experimental Apparatus
 The experiment from last semester was recreated using the non-biodegradable strings as media, rather than the cotton yarn.
 A basin was filled with water and attached at an elevated surface about one meter above the lab bench.
-Strings were then wrapped tightly around the top of the basin and at a metal rod below the basin.
+As shown in Figures 2 and 3, strings were then wrapped tightly around the top of the basin and at a metal rod below the basin.
 The strings were set up so they were evenly spaced and perpendicular to the ground.
 The amount of a string wrapped on the apparatus were spaced somewhat uniformly, limited by the length of string available.
 The team believes spacing is important for maximizing a system's treatment capacity but spacing was not tested in these experiments and therefore keep as consistent as possible.

 <center>
 <img src="https://github.com/AguaClara/String-Digester/blob/master/Photos/Screen%20Shot%202018-10-24%20at%203.14.20%20PM.png?raw=true" />